UAlbertaALTLab/paradigm-panes/README.md

 # Release

-Package version number is sotred in pyproject.toml.
+Package version number is sorted in pyproject.toml.
 With every release to PyPi the version needs to be updated. \
 Build the package from the main directory before publishing it:

 ```